bryant/argon2rs/README.md

 ## Benchmarks

-Our primary benchmark is a single-threaded run of Argon2i with default parameters against the [reference implementation]( https://github.com/p-h-c/phc-winner-argon2).
+Our primary benchmarks are single- and multi-threaded runs of Argon2i with default parameters against the [reference implementation][2].
 In order to compile and run this, first pull in the C sources:

 ```bash
 $ git submodule init